Theresa, New York: History

 The improvements made by LeRay and others did much to stimulate the growth of the town.
-Over the next few years new businesses started to arrive.
+Over the next few years, new businesses started to arrive.
 Within two years of the improvements made by LeRay, Theresa had its first blacksmith shop, brick maker, merchant, and physician.
 The first school house was built on Sand Hill in 1821.
 The school was used for a meeting hall more than a school, and a few of the denominations of Christianity used it for a temporary church.
 The first cemetery was a 1.4 acre piece of land donated and laid out by LeRay.
 The first mail route was a weekly mail delivered on horseback beginning some time in the 1820s.
 In 1831, a tri-weekly mail run was established.
 Eighteen years later the first telegraph office was set up, mostly through the efforts of David Berup.

 In 1841, the town of Theresa was organized into a separate township from the town of Alexandria, which it had been previously part of.
 The village of Theresa was incorporated in 1871.
 In 1859, the first of Theresa's great fires took place.
 The fire destroyed two houses (one was the first house built in Theresa), three sawmills, one wood-working shop, one iron-working machine shop, and a gristmill.
 The bridge was also destroyed.
 Despite the fire in 1859, the town of Theresa was one of the most popular manufacturing and trading hubs in the North Country, even without a railway.
 The first railway to run through Theresa was the Black River and Morristown Railroad in 1872.
 In the 1880s, Theresa continued its growth with a population increase of around 1,200 people, and with this new and higher population the businesses grew larger.
 By this time ordinary precautions were taken to prevent disaster, but nothing was being done to guard against fire.
 In 1890, the second of the great fires took place.
 This fire swept through the business district of the town, destroying almost every business in Theresa.
-The total loss of property was 150,000 dollars with only about 100,000 in insurance.
+The total loss of property was $150,000 with only about $100,000 in insurance.
 The fire destroyed 40 buildings, but this was somewhat good because it led to the building of more modern and attractive buildings.
 The fire also gave cause to build a town hall with businesses in the bottom and the upper floor being used for meetings and entertainment.
 The revenue from the businesses provided enough money for the town to build a village and fire hall and a fire department with some of the best equipment of the day.